An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: General Equations with a Zeroth-Order Term

 Let $y_n$ be a maximum point of $w_n^*-\phi$ on $B_r$.
 Then we have

 The right-hand side converges to zero as $n\to \infty$, so every limit $y$ of the $y_n$ satisfies

 from which we conclude that $y=x$.
 Then, from the subsolution condition for $v_n$:

-the previous lemma about the continuity of $\Delta^{-1}$, and the continuity of $F$, we reach the theorem. \end{proof} \begin{theorem} Suppose that $F$ is degenerate elliptic and non-increasing in the $\Delta^{-1}w$ variable.
-Then classical solutions are viscosity solutions. \end{theorem} \begin{proof} Let $\phi$ be a test function such that $u-\phi$ has a local maximum at $x$.
+the previous lemma about the continuity of $\Delta^{-1}$, and the continuity of $F$, we arrive at the conclusion of the theorem. \end{proof} \begin{theorem} Classical solutions of Equation (\ref{ZeroEqn}) are viscosity solutions. \end{theorem} \begin{proof} Let $\phi$ be a test function such that $u-\phi$ has a local maximum at $x$.
 We may also suppose that $u(y)\leq \phi(y)$ for all $y\in \mathbb{R}^n-\{x\}$.
 Recalling our definition of $\Delta^{-1}$, we have

 It follows that $\Delta^{-1}u\leq \Delta^{-1}\phi$.
 Moreover, since we have a local maximum at $x$, we have $Du(x)=D\phi(x)$ and $D^2u\leq D^2 \phi$.
 By our assumptions on $F$ we conclude that:

 whence we conclude that $u$ is a viscosity solution to the same problem.